Ark of the Covenant: Construction and description

 According to the Book of Exodus, God instructed Moses to build the Ark during his 40-day stay upon Mount Sinai.
 He was shown the pattern for the tabernacle and furnishings of the Ark, and told that it would be made of shittim wood (also known as acacia wood) to house the Tablets of Stone.
-Moses instructed Bezalel and Aholiab to construct the Ark.
+Moses instructed Bezalel and Oholiab to construct the Ark.